Classical Limit of Yukawa theory from quantum state perspective: Quantum states corresponding to classical fields

-Particles are considered as excitations of quantum fields, which is different from classical theory.
-In classical field theory, we require two separate Lagrangians to describe the entire theory.
-One Lagrangian pertains to the motion of point-like particles, while the other describes the evolution of fields.
-Therefore, in order to analyze classical field theory, we decompose the Yukawa Lagrangian from quantum field theory into two components
+where $m_1$ and $m_0$ are the masses of the fermion and boson respectively, and $\partial_0 \equiv \frac{\partial}{\partial t},\partial_i \equiv c\frac{\partial}{\partial x^i}\;,i=1,2,3$.
+In classical field theory, we need two separate Lagrangians to describe the entire theory.
+One Lagrangian describes the motion of point-like particles, while the other describes the evolution of fields.
+Therefore, in order to avoid dealing with too much complexity at once, we decompose the quantum Yukawa Lagrangian \eqref{Yuklag} into two components:

 where $j$ represents a classical external source, and its relation to charged particles can be derived from quantum theory, which will be discussed later.
+The Hamiltonian operators corresponding to the Lagrangians \eqref{spllagl} are as follows: